Hesperian Health Guides

 leaking urine.

-When urine or stool leaks freely from a woman, she may have a hole in the skin inside her vagina, called a fistula.
-This hole is caused during labor by the baby's head pressing hard on the skin between the bladder and the vagina, or sometimes the skin between the rectum and the vagina.
-The pressure of the head is so great that the skin dies and a hole opens up between 3 and 12 days after the birth.
+When urine or stool leaks all the time from the vagina, there may be a hole between the vagina and bladder or the vagina and rectum.
+This hole (a fistula) can happen during long, difficult labors when the baby’s head presses hard on the skin between the bladder and vagina or bladder and rectum for a long time.
+The pressure of the head is so great that the skin dies and a hole opens up there.
+This lets urine or stool leak out.

-Fistulas can usually be treated.
-A small fistula may heal on its own: the woman should drink a lot of fluids and take sitz baths.
+Fistulas can usually be treated and a small fistula may heal on its own.
+The woman should drink a lot of fluids and frequently sit in a shallow pan of warm water to relieve discomfort.
 If she is catheterized for 3 weeks, urine will be kept out of the fistula long enough for it to heal.

 Fistulas can be prevented